-( notional savings figures as per Audit Commission estimates) 2020/21 £ 2021/22 £ 2022/23 £ To 31/10/22 Social Housing (notional @ £93k per property recovered from 2020) 372,000 (4 props) 26,423 465,000 (5 props) Nil Housing Applications Rejected (notional £3,240 from 2020 per application cancelled) 3,240 (1 app) 191,160 (59 apps) 262,440 (81 apps) Right to buy (notional @ £100k discount) Nil 100,000 (1 app) Nil Blue Badges & Parking Permit (including notional @ £575 per case from 2020) 575 1,150 1,979 Internal - Employee (notional £6k per case) 12,000 (2 cases) 24,000 (4 cases) 12,000 (2 cases) Council Tax (identified overpayments and administrative penalties) Nil 43,882 15,794 Other/NFI 10,000 188,700 22,000 Total actual and notional savings 424,238 1,013,892 314,213
+( notional savings figures as per Audit Commission estimates) 2020/21 £ 2021/22 £ 2022/23 £ Social Housing (notional @ £93k per property recovered from 2020) 372,000 (4 props) 465,000 (5 props) 93,000 (1 prop) 26,423 Housing Applications Rejected (notional £3,240 from 2020 per application cancelled) 3,240 (1 app) 191,160 (59 apps) 262,440 (81 apps) Right to buy (notional @ £100k discount) Nil 100,000 (1 app) 100,000 (1 app) Blue Badges & Parking Permit (fines plus notional @ £575 per case from 2020) 575 1,150 4,257 Internal - Employee (notional £6k per case) 12,000 24,000 24,000 (2 cases) (4 cases) (4 cases) Council Tax (identified overpayments and administrative penalties) Nil 43,882 22,521 Other/NFI 10,000 188,700 34,000 Total actual and notional savings 424,238 1,013,892 540,218

-- 3.3 For the past two years progression on fraud cases has been affected by Covid and changed working practices, notably within the ability to progress Tenancy Fraud was limited as access to Courts was reduced and there were periods where the ability to action eviction notices was suspended. - 3.4 Whilst Merton Council do not directly manage any social housing, the cost of temporary accommodation does rest with the Council, so every property, that is being misused, recovered represents a nomination right for the Council and the opportunity to place a family in need into more secure accommodation and reduce to call upon Council funds.
+- 3.3 For the past two years progression on fraud cases has been affected by Covid and changed working practices, notably within the ability to progress Tenancy Fraud was limited as access to Courts was reduced and there were periods where the ability to action eviction notices was suspended. - 3.4 Whilst Merton Council do not directly manage any social housing, the cost of temporary accommodation does rest with the Council, so every property, that is being misused, recovered represents a nomination right for the Council and the opportunity to place a family in need into more secure accommodation and reduce to call upon Council funds. - 3.5 We are working closely with housing services and housing providers to address the lower than expected volume of tenancy fraud referrals in 22/23. - 3.6 The volume of fraud referrals has seen a steady increase in recent years, which is in line with national surveys on the fraud risk threat albeit that these surveys are commissioned and produced by the financial sector.

-- 3.5 We have continued to notice a lower than expected volume of tenancy fraud referrals 22/23, with system issues, with the main social housing provider within the borough, impacting their ability to report fraud concerns.
-Whilst issues with referrals and progress on case investigations will remain until these system issues are resolved, the team are reviewing alternative approaches to highlighting potential fraud concerns. - 3.6 Whilst movement restrictions were applicable to everyone during Covid, the volume of fraud remained at similar level, as fraudster changed their methods quickly moving onto to target the funding support arrangements that were put in place to support those in need.
-In response, significant resources have been applied to support services delivering Government Funded business support grants and this work continues with support of the ongoing post payments assurance work that is required. - 3.7 Although we have not had as regular direct contact with Council teams, contact has been maintained through regular use of Microsoft Teams meetings has supplemented some activities previously undertaken in person. - 3.8 Closed Investigations: Appendix A provides a brief summary of the completed investigations, in 2022/23, into fraud and financial irregularity that have resulted in a sanctioned outcome.
-The variety of the type of referrals received reflects the effectiveness of the implementation of the Council's Anti-Fraud and Anti-Corruption Strategy and indicates a reasonable level of general fraud awareness by officers across all the Council's departments. - 3.9 Tenancy Fraud: In addition to the 5 properties that were recovered in 2021/22, Notices and legal action has commenced on a further 3 cases.
-All three cases have been impacted by extended delays following the Covid-19 pandemic and the backlog of cases awaiting further Court action. - 3.10 Discussion are being held with legal to monitor and respond to the Covid 19 impact upon the on-going and future proposed possession action as the Civil and Criminal Court systems will have to address the backlogged of cases and rationale for case prioritisation.
+- 3.7 We have also seen, across the Local Government Sector, fraudsters demonstrating their agility with near instantaneous changes to their methods, quickly moving onto to target the funding support arrangements that were put in place to support those in need or other streams that prove profitable to them.
+In response, resources have been applied to support services delivering Government Funded business support grants and this work continues with support of the ongoing post payments assurance work that is required. - 3.8 Closed Investigations: Appendix A provides a brief summary of the completed investigations, in 2022/23, into fraud and financial irregularity that have resulted in a sanctioned outcome.
+The variety of the type of referrals received reflects the effectiveness of the implementation of the Council's Anti-Fraud and Anti-Corruption Strategy and indicates a reasonable level of general fraud awareness by officers across all the Council's departments.